所屬分類:報告與見解發佈時間:2026-03-06

 The Proceeds will be used for a portfolio of green and social projects, as well as activities related to environmental and social identified in the tool document.
 The instrument may comply with the ICMA Sustainability Bond Code or other principles, guidelines, taxonomies. |

-Sustainability-linked Bonds or Loans |
+Sustainability-Linked Bonds or Loans |

 Financial and/or structural features are linked to pre-defined sustainability goals.
 These characteristics may be aligned with the ICMA Sustainability-Lined Bond Principles or other principles, guidelines or taxonomies.
 This instrument is often referred as an SLB (Sustainability-Linked Bond) or SLL (Sustainability-Linked Loan). |